jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_standbyof.md

   // Get a reference to the project's latest funding cycle. configuration = latestConfigurationOf[_projectId];

-  // If there isn't one, theres also no standby funding cycle. if (configuration == 0) return 0;

   // Get the necessary properties for the latest funding cycle.
   JBFundingCycle memory _fundingCycle = _getStructFor(_projectId, configuration);

   // There is no upcoming funding cycle if the latest funding cycle has already started. if (block.timestamp >= _fundingCycle.start) return 0;

+  // If this is the first funding cycle, it is queued. if (_fundingCycle.number == 1) return configuration;

+  // Get the necessary properties for the base funding cycle.
+  JBFundingCycle memory _baseFundingCycle = _getStructFor(_projectId, _fundingCycle.basedOn);

+  // If the latest configuration doesn't start until after another base cycle, return 0. if (
+    _baseFundingCycle.duration > 0 &&
+    block.timestamp < _fundingCycle.start - _baseFundingCycle.duration
+  ) return 0;
 }
 ```
 {% endtab %}